Betty Loh Ti: Career

 In Hong Kong, Loh's family lived next door to Yuan Yang-an, a cofounder and top executive of Great Wall Movie Enterprises.
 The studio signed a five-year contract with her in 1952, when she was 15.
 She debuted in the 1953 film The Peerless Beauty (絕代佳人).
 At Great Wall, she was eclipsed by the company's "Three Princesses" such as Hsia Moon, and was mainly cast in supporting roles.
 The sole exception was the 1957 film Suspicion, in which she played the female lead.

 After her contract with Great Wall expired in 1958, Loh defected to Shaw Brothers Studio, which gave her more important roles.
 In The Magic Touch (妙手回春, 1958), her first film with Shaw Brothers, her performance as the famous fictional beauty Lin Daiyu earned her the nickname "Classic Beauty".
 Her 1960 film The Enchanting Shadow was a breakout success.
 It received an enthusiastic reception at the 1960 Cannes Film Festival, whose jury praised her as "China's most beautiful actress".
 In 1963, she played Zhu Yingtai, the female lead in the blockbuster The Love Eterne directed by Li Han-hsiang.
 It was considered her signature piece, and she won the Golden Horse Award for Best Leading Actress for her performance.

 Loh joined Motion Picture & General Investment (MP&GI) in 1964.
 In 1967, she founded her own studio, Golden Eagle Film Company, together with her brother Kelly Lai Chen and director Yuan Chiufeng.
 She starred in 11 films from 1964 until her death in 1968.

 Personal life and death

 Loh married actor Peter Chen Ho in January 1962, and gave birth to a daughter named Chen Mingming in September 1962, but they divorced in 1967.

 On December 27, 1968, Loh was found unconscious in her apartment in Kowloon.
 She was sent to Queen Elizabeth Hospital but died from barbiturate overdose.
 She was 31.

 Legacy

 Despite her untimely death, she is considered a screen legend.
 In 2017, the Hong Kong Film Archive organized an exhibition to commemorate her 80th birth anniversary.
-According to the organizers, Betty Loh Ti's "talent and charm remain unsurpassed to this day".
+According to the organizers, Loh's "talent and charm remain unsurpassed to this day".